Skip to content

 Type Description

-str or None: The Semantic Scholar author ID or None if no author is found.
+Tuple[str, str] or None: The SS author ID alongside the SS name (may differ slightly from input name) or None if no author is found.

 Source code in paperscraper/citations/utils.py